Effective Date: May 19, 2026 · Platform: telehealth.yourmd.online

 - In Transit: All data is encrypted using TLS 1.2+ (HTTPS) with HTTP Strict Transport Security (HSTS) enforced across the entire platform.
 This includes all web pages, API calls, file uploads, and messaging.

-- At Rest — Infrastructure Layer: Protected health information (PHI) stored in our database and cloud storage is encrypted using AES-256 bit encryption provided by Microsoft Azure's platform encryption with customer-managed keys.
+- At Rest — Infrastructure Layer: Protected health information (PHI) stored in our database and cloud storage is encrypted at rest using AES-256 encryption provided by our cloud infrastructure provider under a signed HIPAA Business Associate Agreement.

-- At Rest — Application Layer (defense in depth): In addition to infrastructure encryption, YourMD applies a second independent layer of application-managed cryptography so that a compromise of the database or storage tier alone cannot expose patient data in plaintext.
-We use modern authenticated encryption (XChaCha20-Poly1305) via libsodium, with per-purpose key separation derived from a master key held exclusively in our cloud platform's secret store.
-The application layer uses only vetted primitives; legacy algorithms such as AES-ECB, MD5, and SHA-1 are prohibited throughout our code base.
+- At Rest — Application Layer (defense in depth): In addition to infrastructure encryption, YourMD applies a second independent layer of application-managed authenticated encryption so that a compromise of the database or storage tier alone cannot expose patient data in plaintext.
+We use only vetted, industry-standard cryptographic primitives with per-purpose key separation; no legacy or weak algorithms are permitted.

-- PHI Column Encryption: Sensitive clinical narrative fields (medical history, current medications, allergies, chief complaint, assessment, plan) are encrypted at the column level with additional authenticated data binding each record to its owning patient, so that a leaked ciphertext cannot be re-linked to a different record.
-Reads are transparent to providers and reviewers.
+- PHI Column Encryption: Sensitive clinical data fields are encrypted at the column level with context binding that ties each ciphertext to its owning patient record.
+A leaked ciphertext cannot be re-linked to a different patient.
+Reads are transparent to authorized providers.

-- File Vault for Patient Uploads: Patient-uploaded files — identity documents submitted during registration, insurance cards, progress photos, and medical records — are encrypted at the application layer before they reach storage, each with a purpose-separated sub-key and a per-user authenticated data binding.
-Access to decrypted images is mediated by a server-side streaming endpoint that audit-logs every view and refuses to render during administrator impersonation.
+- Patient Upload Encryption: Patient-uploaded files — identity documents, insurance cards, progress photos, and medical records — are encrypted at the application layer before reaching storage, with purpose-separated keys and per-user context binding.
+Decryption is mediated exclusively through authenticated server-side endpoints that enforce access control and audit-log every access.

 - Database Connections: All connections between our application servers and database use SSL/TLS encryption.